Bachelor of Arts (BA)

 View the Academic Catalog for the complete curriculum plan, course descriptions and complete program details.

-Want to learn more about this online degree or the undergraduate adult education program?
+Want to learn more about this degree or the online undergraduate program?
 Consider scheduling an appointment to talk virtually or in person with an Admissions Counselor who will be glad to answer all your questions about earning a bachelor’s degree online.

 The Humanities degree at LBC is designed to integrate wisdom and beauty across disciplines to help students gain a deeper understanding of the truth and goodness of the Triune God.